How to Start a Small Business 101 — The Ultimate Guide

 It is particularly important that you think about your customer’s experience holistically.
 Big-box retailers have long understood that people have five senses and that those senses affect decision making in a profound way.
 Whether it’s through intelligent lighting, the right music selection, or the careful piping in of a beautiful scent, smart retailers have learned the art of manipulating customer mood — whether they need you excited about a sale or relaxed and in the mood to hang around.

 The Data-Led Approach to Store Design

 The good news is that when you’re starting your small business, you now have the tools to take a data-led approach to choosing the right store design.
 For example: Not sure what type of music gets your customers in the mood to spend?
-Simply choose a few different styles and play a different one each week.
+Simply choose a few different styles and display a different one each week.
 After the test is complete, analyze sales data to help you identify what could be impacting sales.
 The key to getting accurate results from this kind of test is to avoid switching up the other variables in your store that can impact sales, such as signage, or testing one type of music during a regular business week and another type during a holiday week.
 For more details on how to create controlled in-store experiments, you can check out Lean Retail 101 by ShopKeep Founder and CEO, Jason Richelson.

 Running a Better Business 101: Equipment & Technology

 For small business owners starting or wanting to grow a small business, attracting and retaining customers is a huge priority.
 Let’s face it, without customers you don’t have a business to run.
 Over the last decade there has been an explosion in the number of high-quality, affordable technologies that are specifically geared towards helping small, local businesses owners improve the day-to-day operations that impact this aspect of their business.
 This includes point of sale systems, tax software, bookkeeping software, employee scheduling and payroll programs, inventory tracking tools, customer loyalty programs, gift card technology, e-commerce opportunities, website builders, email marketing software, social media management tools, and the list goes on.

 At A Glance